A Guide to Maintaining an Erection

-It can be frustrating when you're able to get an erection but you can't maintain one.
-You may feel like you aren't able to last as long as you or your partner would like, or else you feel like you start sex with a timer counting down to sex ending before you're ready.
+Being able to get an erection, but not maintain it, can be frustrating.
+You might feel like you can’t last as long as you or a partner would like, or like there’s a timer counting down as soon as sexual activity starts.

 Why can’t I maintain an erection during sex?

-One-off problems – there are several reasons why you might have difficulty keeping an erection during sex.
-Most, if not all, men find that they will fail to keep their erections at some point during their lives.
+There are several reasons why you might find it difficult to keep an erection during sex.
+Most people find that they face this question at some point in their lives.

 Most of the time, this is absolutely nothing to worry about.
-Losing an erection is usually due to common, everyday factors like:
+Losing an erection is very often due to common, everyday factors like:

-- The side effect of a drug you’re taking
+- the side effects of a drug you’re taking

-Certain people will experience this more often than others, and it is fairly common for some.
+Some people will experience this much more often than others.

-Sign of underlying health problems – if you regularly lose your erection during sex, it could be a sign of an underlying health condition.
-This could be a physical or an emotional health condition, and may require treatment by way of medication or lifestyle changes.
+If you regularly lose your erection during sex, it could be a sign of an underlying health condition.
+This could be a physical or an emotional health condition, and may need treatment in the form of medication or lifestyle changes.

 The main physical reasons you might lose your erection during sex are: